lommaks777/alena/.qoder/repowiki/en/content/Backend Architecture/Generate Result API.md

 - **System Prompt**: "You are an empathetic coach and marketer who helps women in immigration.
 Write structured content with light emojis and inspiring formulations, but without clichés."
 - **User Prompt**: Includes user name, formatted answers, and detailed formatting instructions

 The API constructs a prompt that instructs the AI to follow a specific HTML structure with exact CSS classes and content organization.
 The system ensures proper error handling for API failures and validates the response before returning it to the client.
+The prompt explicitly requires a seven-block structure with specific section headings in Russian.
+The system also removes any markdown tags (```html) that might be included in the AI response.

 ```mermaid
 sequenceDiagram